MikalDev/FunkyQuadZ-Public/README.md

 ## Animation
 - Use the C3 Animation Editor
 - Normal animation ACEs
+- Note that in editor, the 'initial' or 'default' animation is not shown, due to a public C3 editor SDK limitation.
+The correct initial animation will be shown during runtime (preview, etc.)
 # Constraints
 ## ZSort
 - The FQZ will render in the same order as if they were other 2d sprite objects.
 They will render from bottom layer to top layer and from bottom to top within a layer.